-The dimensions given below are mandatory for new and renovated buildings.
-Bio Suisse farming operations with stables already existing prior to 31 December 2011 have a transition period until 31 December 2020 to implement the individual new provisions.
-This deadline is given for each of the points concerned.
-These are minimum space requirements; housing should ideally be generously proportioned, particularly for pregnant sows and fattening pigs.
+The figures below represent the minimum space requirements; housing should ideally be generously proportioned, particularly for pregnant sows and fattening pigs.
 For husbandry systems that greatly deviate from the systems listed below (e.g. using Stolba family pens, feeding outside of the pen), the dimensions should be applied as appropriate.
 The principle of equivalence applies.